 Given iodine’s role in thyroid function, you should always choose an iodine-free multivitamin if you experience thyroid issues, such as hypothyroidism (an underactive thyroid) or hyperthyroidism (an overactive thyroid).
 Taking too much may exacerbate your condition and worsen symptoms.

 For instance, if you suffer from hyperthyroidism (an overactive thyroid), supplementing with iodine may lead to increased anxiety, irritability, insomnia, and weight loss.

 Supplemental iodine is known to interact with certain medications, especially those used to manage thyroid conditions.
 Lithium (a mood stabiliser) and blood pressure medication may also negatively interact with iodine.
 If you take these medications regularly, we recommend choosing an iodine-free multi.

-Want to learn more about iodine-free multivitamins?
+Want to learn more?
 Drop a line to one of our expert Nutrition Advisors, who are always happy to offer free, confidential advice.
-Simply click the chat button located at the bottom right-hand of our website.

 Aside from an iodine-free multivitamin formula, you may also consider taking an iron-free multi.
-Take a look at this article.
+You can read more in this article.